-Editor´s note: this article first appeared in High and Dry, the newsletter of Seattle AA, in October 2004.
+Editor´s note: this article first appeared in High and Dry, newsletter of Seattle AA, in October 2004.

 Alcoholics Anonymous is a big tent.
 Despite the emphasis on God and a Higher Power, there´s room inside for atheists and agnostics, as witness the three meetings listed in the Intergroup schedule.